ChileBob/StratumPool/README.md

-# StratumPool : Solo-mining stratum server for GPU-mining Ycash
+# StratumPool : Solo-mining stratum server

 This is a very simple stratum server for connecting GPU miners to a Ycash full node.